Sweden-Mayhem/site/content/minecraft/help.md

 The recommended shaderpack is [BLS Shaders](https://modrinth.com/shader/bsl-shaders) with these [custom settings](https://gist.githubusercontent.com/Hezkore/7f23e7604c69c8cfa90216bc003f2c21/raw/cc539908a031fbf525d085fe168492351d7a8153/BSL.txt).
 You will need either [Iris](https://www.irisshaders.dev/download) or [OptiFine](https://optifine.net/downloads) to use the shaderpack.
-However, OptiFine usually lacks support for the latest Minecraft versions, so Iris is the suggested option.
+However, OptiFine usually lacks support for the latest Minecraft versions, so Iris is suggested.

 To install support for shaders via Iris or OptiFine, follow these steps:

 1. Download [Iris Universal JAR](https://www.irisshaders.dev/download) or [OptiFine JAR for Minecraft 1.21.5](https://optifine.net/downloads)
 2. Run the downloaded JAR file (if double-clicking doesn't work, use command: `java -jar <file>.jar`)
-3. In the installer, make sure the selected Minecraft version is 1.21.5 and click "Install"
+3. In the installer, make sure the selected Minecraft version is **1.21.5** and click "Install"
 4. Open the Minecraft Launcher, and you should have a new profile with Iris/OptiFine
 5. Start Minecraft with the profile